 Community Circle is an integral part of creating and developing a strong, structured and supportive community for our students.
 Too often, students from economically disadvantaged, urban environments can be attracted and gravitate towards the dangerous, self-destructive communities on the streets...outside of school.
 "Gangs take root in schools for many reasons, but the primary attraction of gangs is their ability to respond to student needs that are not otherwise being met; they often provide youth with a sense of family and acceptance otherwise lacking in their lives."
 Freedom Prep intends to combat that pressure from the outside community by creating a strong and safe community within the walls of our school.
 We strive to build a sense of community where all students feel a part of a shared mission larger than themselves.
 Every other morning, the entire Freedom Prep family will gather as a community in a circle.
 The circle will be called together by the Djembe drum where school leaders, teachers and students share words of inspiration and often participate in a mini-lesson on current/past events and people.
-For example, Community Circle may focus on a lesson about Prince Abdul Rahman, who was an African prince, enslaved in America for 40 years, who eventually bought his way to freedom.
 Students will also have a variety of after school activities like soccer, P.E., basketball, cheerleading, and African Drumming.
 Students will also attend field lessons at least once a month with at least one college visit to continually reinforce the college preparatory focus of Freedom Prep.